frmysantana/WeatherApp/README.md

 # WeatherApp

-# My solution to the freeCodeCamp weather app project.
-This uses the DarkSky API to get the weather at the user's location.
+# Simple page that displays the user's local weather.
+This uses the browser's navigator interface and DarkSky.net's API to get the weather at the user's location.